-Article (90) provides trademark protection for ten years, starting at registration.
-After the ten-year period, the trademark's owner has six-months to submit a renewal for protection, which can be extended for several different periods.
-However, the new law grants automatic trademark status to internationally known products without registering with the Commercial Registration Department.
+Article (90) provides trademark protection for ten years.
+After the ten years, the trademark's owner has six months to submit a renewal for protection which can be extended for several different periods.

+However, Law 82 (2002) grants automatic trademark status to internationally known products without registering with the Commercial Registration Department.